Lekensteyn/pdf.js-wiki/Setup-PDF.js-in-a-website.md

 PDFJS.getDocument(data).then(function (pdfDocument) {
   console.log('Number of pages: ' + pdfDocument.numPages);
 });
 ```

-Depending on APIs you are trying to use, you may need stuff some DOM APIs.
-See more complex example at https://github.com/mozilla/pdf.js/blob/master/examples/node/getinfo.js.
+Depending on the APIs that you want to use, you might need to stuff some DOM APIs.
+Refer to https://github.com/mozilla/pdf.js/blob/master/examples/node/getinfo.js for a more complex example.

 #### With Webpack

-Add dependencies to your project:
+Add the dependencies to your project:

     npm install pdfjs-dist entry-loader --save-dev

-To use the library in your project add `require('pdfjs-dist')` in your file requires and normally build your project.
+To use the library in your project add `require('pdfjs-dist')` to your file requires and build your project normally.

-See complete example at https://github.com/mozilla/pdf.js/tree/master/examples/webpack
+Refer to https://github.com/mozilla/pdf.js/tree/master/examples/webpack for a complete example.

 ### From examples
 When the source code of PDF.js changes, the [online demo](http://mozilla.github.io/pdf.js/web/viewer.html) is automatically updated.
 The source of all demo files can easily be accessed at https://github.com/mozilla/pdf.js/tree/gh-pages.
 These files can also be uploaded to your server to use PDF.js to display PDF files from your website.